Mum Note: Yes, yes, tragic backstory. I know it is a trope, but this was one of my first EQ characters, and it very much suited her!

 It was time, and then some, for her vision quest.

 The light of full daylight greeted her as she settled herself crosslegged on the windy peak.
-Many of her fellow shamen had said that vision quests such as the one she was about to perform could only be properly performed in their frozen Northern homeland.
+Her fellow shamans of the north had said that vision quests such as the one she was about to perform could only be properly performed in their frozen Northern homeland.
 She knew better.
-Her heart, and more importantly, the spirits, had told her that these windy peaks, birthplace to the fierce hill giants, was the best place for her particular quest.
+Her heart -- and more importantly the spirits -- had told her that these windy peaks, birthplace to the fierce hill giants, was the best place for her particular quest.

 Her reverie was broken as she watched a cloud drift across a nearby mountaintop, seeming to brush a gentle kiss atop the craggy peak's "head" before drifting on it's way.